-10. The above registrations for the CARE BEARS Trademark are valid, subsisting, in full force and effect and incontestable to 15 U.S.C. § 1065.
-True and correct copies of the federal trademark registration certificates for the CARE BEARS Trademark are attached hereto as Exhibit 1.
+10. The above registrations for the CARE BEARS Trademarks are valid, subsisting, in full force and effect and incontestable to 15 U.S.C. § 1065.
+True and correct copies of the federal trademark registration certificates for the CARE BEARS Trademarks are attached hereto as Exhibit 1.

-11. The CARE BEARS Trademark is distinctive and identifies the merchandise as goods from THOSE CHARACTERS FROM CLEVELAND, LLC.
-The CARE BEARS Trademark has been used exclusively and continuously by Plaintiff for many years and has never abandoned.
+11. The CARE BEARS Trademarks are distinctive and identify the merchandise as goods from THOSE CHARACTERS FROM CLEVELAND, LLC.
+The CARE BEARS Trademarks have been used exclusively and continuously by Plaintiff for many years and has never abandoned.